mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 weight = 400
 +++

-# Grafana CLI
+# Mosaicoo CLI

-Grafana CLI is a small executable that is bundled with Grafana server.
-It can be executed on the same machine Grafana server is running on.
-Grafana CLI has `plugins` and `admin` commands, as well as global options.
+Grafana CLI is a small executable that is bundled with Mosaicoo server.
+It can be executed on the same machine Mosaicoo server is running on.
+Mosaicoo CLI has `plugins` and `admin` commands, as well as global options.

 To list all commands and options: